 OpenShift Online can utilize any server implementing the Docker registry API as a source of images, including the Docker Hub, private registries run by third parties, and the integrated OpenShift Online registry.

-OpenShift Online provides an integrated container registry that adds the ability to provision new image repositories on the fly.
-This allows users to automatically have a place for their builds to push the resulting images.
+OpenShift Online provides an integrated container registry called OpenShift Container Registry (OCR) that adds the ability to automatically provision new image repositories on demand.
+This provides users with a built-in location for their application builds to push the resulting images.

 OpenShift Online can create containers using images from third party registries,